 Here are the top 5 most common birth injuries:

 Of course, things can go wrong that are no one’s fault.
 Not all birth injuries are the result of negligence.
 Sometimes a doctor does everything right, but the outcome for the child is not the best.
 However, when carelessness or negligence has harmed your child, the emotional impact is even more devastating.
 The central question is whether or not the doctor, hospital, and staff followed proper medical procedure and met the standard of care expected in the practice of obstetrics in Arizona.
-Take a look at our blog to learn what delivery errors cause these types of birth injuries.
+Our personal injury lawyers in Phoenix can help you decide whether or not you have a claim for medical malpractice.

 Let us tell your story